Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

+### Oct 18, 14:00 -- Altan Erdnigor -- Method of Second Quantization

-### Oct 18, 14:30 -- Bruno Suassuna -- Coherent States in Geometric Quantization
+### Oct 18, 15:15 -- Bruno Suassuna -- Coherent States in Geometric Quantization

 ### Oct 18, 16:30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group.